 “We worked on every project together during the [Film] program, and we all had our own areas of expertise, but no one wanted to focus on the business end,” says Damian.
 “This is understandable, since it tends to be the least creative aspect of filmmaking, but there comes a point when you have to turn a hobby into a business in order to make money.
 I took the role of leading the business side of things, and after a few months, thought it would be best to be formally educated in that role.”

 Damian is a co-owner and producer at Unknown Media, an Orlando-based digital creative agency specializing in storytelling through digital media.
-While he still works on creative concepts with partner, Creative Director, and Film grad Al Krakosky, Damian’s role at Unknown is a more entrepreneurial and branding one.
+While he still works on creative concepts, Damian’s role at Unknown is a more entrepreneurial and branding one.
 He’s putting his Entertainment Business Master’s and Media Design degrees to work to communicate with current clients and seek out new ones, and handle the crew, location, and equipment logistics on shoots.

 “I’ve improved upon the template we’ve created for proposals, and you wouldn’t believe how much it helps you and your business to tailor something that the client feels is customized and personal, and not just some plain old boring texts and tables,” he says.